An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics

-Call the vertices of $K^z$ $A^*$, $B^*$, $C^*$, where $A^*$ is the vertex dual to the edge opposite to $A$, and similarly for the other vertices.
-Referring to Figure \ref{fig:fromDualToOrig}, we get $\alpha(K^z)=2|A^* G|\sin\angle A^*$.
-From the construction of $K^z$ it follows that $\angle BZC=\pi-\angle A^*$, so $\alpha(K^z)=2|A^* G|\sin\angle BZC$.
+Referring to Figure \ref{fig:fromDualToOrig}, we get $\alpha(K^Z)=2|A^* G|\sin\angle A^*$.
+From the construction of $K^Z$ it follows that $\angle BZC=\pi-\angle A^*$, so $\alpha(K^z)=2|A^* G|\sin\angle BZC$.
 The length of the segment $A^* G$ is the same as the length of the segment $EF$ parallel to it that passes through $Z$.
 By the construction of the dual triangle, it holds that $|EZ|=\frac{1}{|AZ|}$.
 We explain why $|ZF|=\frac{1}{|ZD|}$.
 The line $A^*F$ is dual to some point $D'$ on the line containing $ZD$, and $|ZF|=\frac{1}{|ZD'|}$, so it is enough to explain why $D=D'$.
 By the construction of the dual, every point of a given line $\ell$ is dual to some line, and $\ell$ itself is dual to the intersection points of all these dual lines.
 Consequently, the point $D'$ is the intersection of all the lines that are the duals to points on the line containing $A^* F$.
 The line dual to $A^*$ itself is the line containing $BC$, so the point $D'$ must be the intersection point of $BC$ with the line containing $ZD$, and therefore $D=D'$, and $|ZF|=\frac{1}{|ZD|}$.
 Overall we get the formula